google/docsy/userguide/content/en/docs/Updating/Updating-hugo-module.md

 ---
-title: "Update the Docsy Hugo Module"
+title: Update your Docsy Hugo Module
-linkTitle: "Update the Docsy Hugo Module"
 weight: 1
-description: >
-  Update the Docsy theme to the latest version using Hugo Modules.
+description: Update your Docsy theme to the latest version using Hugo Modules.
 ---

 When using the Docsy theme as a Hugo Module, updating your theme is really easy.